The answer is around 1500 pixels longest edge. Read on if you want to find out why.

 Screens have a pixel grid.
 It helps to visualise this grid when thinking about PPI and screens.

-One pixel of an image sits on one pixel of the grid.
+One pixel of an image sits on the one-pixel cell of the grid.

 As you change the screen resolution on a Desktop computer you are effectively increasing or decreasing the number of pixels in one linear inch of screen.

-On screens, a raster image like a JPG file has fixed pixel dimensions.
+On screens, a raster image like a JPG, PNG, or GIF file have fixed pixel dimensions.

 As you increase the screen resolution a raster image of a given size will get smaller on screen.

-As you decrease the screen resolution the raster image of a given size will get larger.
+As you decrease the screen resolution the raster image of a given size will get larger on-screen.

 Understanding this concept is vital to understanding the whole subject of PPI and screens.